 Side On Stance

 The side on dart stance sees players stance with the entire side of their front foot against the Oche.
 With the back foot parallel to their front foot (see below).

-The side on stance is much more common than the front facing stance.
-Offering more balance and control to the thrower.
+The side-on stance is much more common than the front-facing stance, as they offer more balance and control to the thrower.